Matthewkoziel/Rehosting_Guide_A-Z/reference_guides/openframe_boot/README.md

 # OpenFrame Boot Process

 Booting OpenFrame consists of executing some basic commands, with some complementary commands depending on if your environment contains online regions, and/or combinations of OSI and OSC.
+The main note is that the core servers must be booted first, then subsystems after.

 **NOTE: You should have tibero booted first before executing these.**